celestial-shubham/CG-Poject/README.md

 1. GLUT
 2. C++ compiler (use MinGW for Windows or any suitable compiler)

-To get started run client-server.cpp
+To get started run main.cpp in CG Project folder.

 Created by Shubham Verma (2K18/CO/348) and Shubham (2K18/CO/344) as a 5th semester Project in Computer Graphics.